shanko/hackmidwest-2018/README.md

 # hackmidwest 2018

 This project was submitted as an entry in the [Hack Midwest 2018](https://hackmidwest.com/) competition in KC.
-It was awarded the first prize for "Best Use of Cloudinary API".
+It was awarded a prize for "Best Use of Cloudinary API".

 ## What's in my fridge?
 - Command the web enabled camera to "Take A Picture" of the items in the fridge